Jamar R. Brown - Partner

 Jamar previously served as an Assistant State's Attorney for Baltimore City from 2012-2016.
 He also served as law clerk to the Honorable Marcella A. Holland, former administrative judge for the Circuit Court for Baltimore City.

 A graduate of the University of Maryland Francis King Carey School of Law, Jamar competed throughout the country as a member of the law school's nationally-ranked National Trial Team.
-Upon graduation, Jamar was inducted into the Order of Barristers, a national recognition for excellence in trial advocacy.
+Upon graduation, Jamar was inducted into the Order of Barristers, a national recognition for excellence in written and oral advocacy.

 - Keynote Speaker, Doctors for America Leadership Conference - “Social Determinants of Health: How Crime and Criminal Justice Impact Health” (October 2015 | Washington, D.C.)

 - University of Maryland Francis King Carey School of Law (J.D., 2011)

 - Emory University (B.A., 2006)

 - U.S. District Court, District of Maryland